Wondering what to wear in Iceland? This Iceland packing list includes everything you need to bring, no matter what time of year you visit Iceland.

-These are life-savers!
-Packing cubes make it so much easier to access your clothes.
+These are life savers!
+Packing cubes makes it so much easier to access your clothes.
 They’re durable.
 They stack neatly in your luggage, and they save up space.
 Need I say more?

 These are the documents you need on your trip to Iceland.
-I always keep mine in a folder in my hand luggage – organised and ready for when I need them.
+I always keep mine in a folder in my hand luggage – organized and ready for when I need them.

-Passport – Keep your passport in a special travel sleeve, so you won’t loose it.
+Passport – Keep your passport in a special travel sleeve, so you won’t lose it.

 Credit card – You can use credit cards anywhere in Iceland, but if you’re going on a road trip, it’s always a good idea to have a few Kronas in the car.

 Travel itinerary – I always print out my itinerary and keep it in a folder with my other documents.
-It’s the best way to keep organised.
+It’s the best way to keep organized.

 Read next: What to pack in your carry-on